-St. Paul School Based Health Program began with the 2005-06 school year.
-The program is generously funded by a grant from The Sisters of Saint Joseph Health and Wellness Foundation and provides a nurse, licensed counselor, and a clerical aid position for the school.
+St. Paul School-Based Health Program began with the 2005-06 school year.
+The program is generously funded by a grant from The Sisters of Saint Joseph Health and Wellness Foundation and provides a registered nurse, licensed counselor, and a clerical aid position for the school.

 - MyPlate Nutritional education.
-Program spans the entire academic year and includes grades K thru 8th
+The program spans the entire academic year and includes grades K thru 8th

 - Lessons/activities to all students on basic hygiene, reading food labels, healthy snacks, choosing foods from the 5 food groups and the importance of getting a minimum of 60 mins of exercise/day

 - New water fountains/bottle filling stations installed throughout the school with funds received from the Highmark Foundation

 - CPR/AED and EpiPen training for all faculty